hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Instead of various characters arrayed
 >
-> In strict costume, where fancy has display'd
+> In strict costume, where fancy has displayed
 >
 > Her boundless whim, to variegate the scene,
 >